-Located in the heart of Istanbul’s Old City, the Grand Bazaar (Kapalıçarşı in Turkish) is one of the largest and oldest covered markets in the world.
-With its labyrinthine alleyways, more than 4,000 shops, and countless treasures, it’s no wonder the bazaar attracts over 250,000 visitors each day.
+Located in the heart of Istanbul‘s Old City, the Grand Bazaar (Kapalıçarşı in Turkish) is one of the largest and oldest covered markets in the world.
+With its labyrinthine alleyways, more than 4,000 shops, and countless treasures, it’s no wonder the bazaar attracts millions of visitors each day.

 But the Grand Bazaar is more than just a shopper’s paradise.
-It’s also a cultural landmark with a rich history that dates back to the 15th century, when it was first established as a small market outside the city walls.
+It’s also a cultural landmark with a rich history that dates back to the 15th century, when it was first established as a small market in Constantinople‘s early Ottoman days.

 Grand Bazaar in Istanbul sees 40 million visitors in 2022